 Another B&B that has made the most of the lava is Casa David, where the owners decided to make a feature of the lava flow.
 Their dining room nowadays features a lava flow, which looks like a sleeping dragon in the corner.
 Others, where the lava surrounded their dwellings and only left the top of the roofs untouched, decided to re-build again on top of the roofs.

-Since the beginning of 2016 it is possible to climb Pico Fogo again, but only if you’re accompanied by a guide.
+Since the beginning of 2016 it is possible to climb the volcano, Pico Fogo again, but only if you’re accompanied by a guide.

 The Cape Verde Holiday Specialists

 We are a member of AITO (the Association of Independent Tour Operators) which encourages the highest standards in all aspects of tour operating.
 All members must adhere to the AITO Quality Charter.